 In the event that your buyer is using hard money or private money, they do take a little longer to close.
 They wont show up at the drop of a hat with the monies.
 So if your buyer is using a private lender, then 14 days should be sufficient time to get to the closing table.

-- REAL BUYERS WILL PUT UP A NON REFUNDABLE EARNEST MONEY DEPOSIT.
-All of my contracts with buyer require a $2,000 Non Refundable Earnest Money deposit paid to my company at the time the contract is signed. if you get any resistance from a buyer about this, then you should put this buyer on red flag alert IMMEDIATELY.
+All of my contracts with buyers require a $3,000 Non-Refundable Earnest Money deposit paid to my company at the time the contract is signed. if you get any resistance from a buyer about this, then you should put this buyer on red flag alert IMMEDIATELY.
 Never, and I mean NEVER let a buyer lock up one of your properties without an Earnest Money Deposit.
 That should be paid by cashiers check, cash or money order only.
 No personal checks.
 They bounce.

 Recently, I got a little creative and accepted 2 clear titles to vehicles in lieu of an Earnest Money Deposit.
 The buyer is using a private lender, can close in 14 days, and put up the titles to his vehicles.
 So can you get creative? yes.
 Can you sign a contract without some REAL consideration from your buyer?
 NO Under no circumstances.

-- REAL BUYERS DON’T CARE HOW MUCH MONEY YOU MAKE.
 There’s always going to be that shmuck who asks how much money you’re making on the deal.
 You need to kick his ass to the curb.
 First of all, its none of his business.
 If you’re offering the property at $x.xx and he wants to buy it at that price, then your profit is irrelevant!!!!
-If he has a problem with it, this isnt a REAL BUYER that should be on your list.
+If he has a problem with it, this isn’t a REAL cash BUYER for real estate that should be on your list.
 Give him the whack immediately and move on to the next guy.
-Real Buyers only care if they numbers are going to work for them or not.
+Real Buyers only care if the numbers are going to work for them or not.